JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-start-stop-message-listener-containers.md

 ### Using the default identifier

-When no identifier is supplied, a default will be generated for you, for example in the scenario below the identifier built will be `my-class-message-handler`.
+When the message listener does not set a custom identifier, a default identifier will be constructed from the class and method name.
+In the following example, the message listener will automatically set `my-class-message-handler` as the identifier.

 ```java
 public class MyClass {